NikhitaShankar97/Blockchain-Dashboards/README.md

 - **Risk Assessment Metrics:** Helps analysts evaluate potential risks.
 - **Volume Analysis:** Understand volatility and stability.
 - **Wallet Engagement:** Pinpoint active contributors to the token’s ecosystem.
+- **SQL Integration:** Users can view the SQL queries behind each visualization by interacting with the respective charts in the dashboard.

 ---